 Step 1: Getting Your Motorbike License

 Eligibility – If you are here only for holiday or on a social pass, you will not need to convert your motorbike license to a Singapore license.
-Rather, you will need a valid foreign licence and an International Driving Permit (IDP) issued by an authorised body in your own country.
-If an IDP is not available, an official translation of your foreign licence in English is required.
+Rather, you will need a valid foreign license and an International Driving Permit (IDP) issued by an authorised body in your own country.
+If an IDP is not available, an official translation of your foreign license in English is required.

 To continue driving in Singapore after 12 months of staying here, you must obtain a valid Singapore driving licence.

 There are 2 ways to getting your motorcycle license here – go through the motorbike license test as everyone else does, or convert your existing foreign license to a Singapore one.

 Prerequisites for converting your non-Singapore license – You can convert a non-Singapore motorcycle licence into a Class 2B licence once you pass the Traffic Police’s Basic Theory Test (BTT).
 You can book your BTT at either the Bukit Batok Driving Centre, ComfortDelGro Driving Centre or the Singapore Safety Driving Centre.

 If you wish to ride a larger motorcycle of Class 2A (engine capacity of 201 cc to 400 cc) and Class 2 (engine capacity of 401 cc and above), you’d need the following:

 - Documentary proof of training and testing with a larger motorcycle;

 - Documentary proof of ownership of a larger motorcycle; and